JetBrains/teamcity-documentation/topics/configuring-build-steps.md

 ## Autodetecting build steps

-TeamCity can scan the source VCS repository of a project and autodetect build steps in Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.
+TeamCity can scan the source VCS repository of a project and autodetect build steps in Node.js, Kotlin, Python, Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.

 In __Build Steps__, click __Auto-detect build steps__, and then select the proposed steps you want to add to the current build configuration.
 You can change their settings afterwards.